HONOURING 100 SIGNIFICANT SITES OF THE ANZAC SPIRIT

 “This artwork will honour more than a century of service, from 19th century battles to recent Australian peacekeeping missions in Afghanistan, Iraq and the Pacific,” Ms Berejiklian said.

-Mr Elliott said the list of significant sites had been limited to 100 to symbolise the Centenary of Anzac, and did not seek to be a compete record of Australian battle honours.
+Mr Elliott said the list of significant sites had been limited to 100 to symbolise the Centenary of Anzac, and did not seek to be a complete record of Australian battle honours.

 “Of the 102,800 Australians who have died on active duty since 1885, all but a few hundred lie beneath foreign fields.
 The soil represents the ground on which the ultimate sacrifice was made, and where many who made such a sacrifice still lie,” Mr Elliott said.